apinf/docs/docs/design/dashboard/dashboard_design_brief.md

 ---

-> A worthwhile data visualization project should commence from a starting point of curiosity, [since the goal of] data visualisation is to facilitate understanding.
+> [the goal of] data visualisation is to facilitate understanding.
 >
 > -- Kirk, A. (2016).
 Data visualisation: a handbook for data driven design.
 Los Angeles: Sage Publications.